AimeeKnight/NSS-Chronicles/user_stories.md

   - User runs `nss cohort search <title>`
   - The individually searched cohort record is returned
-  - If the query does not retuan any results, the user will be given a default empty result message
+  - If the query does not return any results, the user will be given a default empty result message

 ### Students Model